nus-cs2103-AY2324S2/ip/docs/README.md

 ## 2) Adding Event Tasks : `event`

 Add event tasks to todo list.
-event tasks are tasks with a start date/time and an end date/time.
+Event tasks are tasks with a start date/time and an end date/time.

 ### Command: